-Objections have emerged over the renaming of Dingle to the Irish name An Daingean as the official name for the tourism capital of West Kerry.
+Objections emerge over the renaming of Dingle to the Irish An Daingean as the official name for the tourism capital of West Kerry.

 Kerry County Council has opened the way for a challenge to Gaelteacht Minister Éamon Ó Cuív's decision to change the name of Dingle to An Daingean.
 The change was made under the official Languages Act.
 However, Kerry County Council has decided to hold a plebiscite on the name change among local people.